Frequently Asked Questions

 It is difficult to quantify the success of active bystandership training because, in most cases, when it works, nothing news-worthy happens.
 However, there is evidence that active bystandership training is effective.
 Dr. Ervin Staub and other scholars have studied active bystandership for decades, and their research confirms the skills necessary to intervene successfully can be taught and learned.
 Dr. Staub and others also have conducted extensive field experiments that show the inhibitors to an intervention can be overcome even in hierarchical, high group-cohesion environments, like policing.
 Other national problems have been successfully mitigated using active bystandership techniques, including drunk driving, mistakes in surgery, pilot errors, and sexual assaults on college and university campuses, and there is evidence that law enforcement can similarly benefit: the on-the-ground experience of the New Orleans Police Department.
 The NOPD developed and implemented an active bystandership program called EPIC (Ethical Policing Is Courageous), and, as NOPD officers and leaders attest, it has made a positive difference.
 This learning serves as the foundation for the ABLE Project.

-In addition to what we already know, the Georgetown University Law Center and other ABLE partners will be studying the data from the implementation of ABLE with academic rigor.
-Each agency accepted into the ABLE Project must conduct a pre-implementation survey and post-implementation survey that has been developed in consultation with researchers with expertise in researching policing issues.
+In addition to what we already know, the Georgetown University Law Center and other ABLE partners are studying the data from the implementation of ABLE with academic rigor.
+Each agency accepted into the ABLE Project must conduct a pre-training, post-training, and follow-up survey that has been developed in consultation with researchers with expertise in researching policing issues.
 These survey results, coupled with other data to be shared by the participating agencies, will provide unique opportunities to supplement the bystandership research conducted to date.

 How does ABLE differ from other “duty to intervene” training?